Teens eat many meals and snacks away from home, but you can still have a strong influence to keep their bodies healthy!

-Teens love spending time with friends.
-Whether hanging out a friend’s house, the mall, the park, or the coffee shop, teens eat many meals and snacks away from home.
-By talking to your teens about healthy eating principles, you can help them choose foods and beverages that will keep them feeling lively and energetic, rather than tired and run down.
+Teens love spending time with friends – whether hanging out a friend’s house, the mall, the park, or the coffee shop.
+By talking to them about healthy eating principles, you can help them choose foods and beverages that will keep them feeling lively and energetic, rather than tired and run down.
 Here are some of the most common social environments your teen will encounter, and some helpful suggestions for making healthy choices in any of them.

-Parties – Birthdays, hanging out with friends, and end of sports-season gatherings can all lead to the consumption of large quantities of unhealthy foods.
+Birthdays, hanging out with friends, and end of sports-season gatherings can all lead to the consumption of large quantities of unhealthy foods.
 Try to help your teen remember to eat a balanced meal before attending such events.
 Share with them the MyPlate guidelines so that they have an idea of how their plate should look for optimal health.
-If the party offerings include fruits and vegetables, have them plate and eat those first to help promote fullness and keep them satisfied with less of the other party food.
+If the party offerings include fruits and vegetables, have them plate them first, and make it the first part of their meal to help promote fullness and keep them satisfied with less of the other party food.
 If they are having pizza, remind them to enjoy it with their favorite vegetable toppings.
 If the only offerings are pepperoni pizza and soda, remind them to balance this meal out with their other meals throughout the day.
 It’s okay to splurge when most of your choices are healthful ones.

 Research has shown that family meals increase the intake of fruits and vegetables and decrease the intake of soda and salty snacks, like chips.
 Being too controlling or restrictive with your teen’s eating has been shown to be detrimental to teens by decreasing their abilities to self-regulate.
 It is important that you approach this subject with love and support rather than guilt and shame.
 Here a few final tips to keep in mind to support your teen as they transition into becoming an adult:

 - Eat family meals whenever possible.
 Not only does this give you the opportunity to talk to your teen, but also to model healthy eating behaviors.